KaiserWhoLearns/OpenNotes/README.md

 Copyright
 =============
-© 2018-19 OpenNotes All Rights Reserved
+Â© 2018-19 OpenNotes All Rights Reserved